Reach-Industries/Frontend-React-Developer-Test/README.md

 # Task

-You have been provided with two remote data sources for a 20-second observation:
+You have been provided with three remote data sources for a 20-second observation:

 - An mp4 video [here](https://reach-industries-candidate-tests.s3.eu-west-2.amazonaws.com/FrontendCandidateTest-FINAL.mp4).
 - Annotation data in JSON format [here](https://reach-industries-candidate-tests.s3.eu-west-2.amazonaws.com/FrontendCandidateTest-FINAL.json).
+- A websocket that publishes comments connected to user profiles. [here](http://ttchatsocket.lumi.systems.s3-website.eu-west-2.amazonaws.com/)

-The main goal is to display the video with the provided data visualized on top of it.
+The main goal is to display the video with the provided data visualized on top of it and to the side.
 Required Features:
 - A header containing the title “Reach Industries Frontend Assessment”.
 - A sidebar listing available videos (please add mock entries for demonstration purposes).